-Ref Rationale (Achievable and realistic) Actions and Implementation Timefra me Ownership Priority success criteria 3.1 inclusive curriculum and student Continuation of the current Inclusive Practice Partners scheme and expand to all intersections 3.1.1 Decolonise & Diversify the Medical Curriculum.
+Ref ' Rationale (Achievable and realistic) Actions and Implementation Measure of Success Timefra me Ownership Priority success criteria incl curr stua lear inclusive curriculum and student Continuation of the current Inclusive Practice Partners scheme and expand to all intersections 3.1.1 Decolonise & Diversify the Medical Curriculum.
 BSMS will continue to fund and maintain the Inclusive Practice Partners scheme which was started in 2020.
 Staff and students collaborate on a project to review all teaching materials, content and images in order to modify the curriculum with the aim to make it fully inclusive (A4:4.11).
 An example of work undertaken so far includes the introduction of a 3D female anatomy teaching model for improved diagnosis and treatment of women and the integration of diversity of pelvic shape and FGM image review.
 REC met 2023 - 2025 UG Curriculum Lead, EDI Project Officer, Anti-racism network All staff to use accessible resources and updated inclusive curriculum.
 In doing so this will provide a greater focus on female health.
-Staff EDI training 3.1.2 Extending Active Bystander Training to all BSMS Staff will equip them with the knowledge and tools to identify and challenge all forms of harassment and discrimination. completion Pilot for 2023/24 - ongoing Lead for Bystander training/ Inclusivity Leads Improved feedback from staff survey about bullying and harassment.
+Staff EDI training 3.1.2 Extending Active Bystander Training to all BSMS Staff will equip them with the knowledge and tools to identify and challenge all forms of harassment and discrimination.
+Training completion numbers and evaluation feedback: Target for staff training: 40% for 2024/25 70% for 2027/28 Pilot for 2023/24 - ongoing Lead for Bystander training/ Inclusivity Leads Improved feedback from staf survey about bullying and harassment.
 2022 staff survey showed that 75% of all staff who felt uncomfortable because of their gender were female therefore bystander training is directed specifically to benefit women.
-Deliver annual Anti- Racist Practices in Medical Education Conference Conferences focus on the intersection between race and 3.1.3 Deliver annual Anti-Racist Practices in Medical Education Conference Conferences have been held in 2021, 2022 and a third is planned for 2023.
-These were the first conferences of their kind to be held at a medical school.
-BSMS has committed to deliver these on an annual basis moving forward.
-Evaluation 2021 - 2025 Anti-racism network, Chair of EDSD Anti-racism Symposium being held in March 2024.
+Deliver annual Anti- Racist Practices in Medical Education Conference 3.1.3 Deliver annual Anti-Racist Practices in Medical Education Conference Conferences have been held in 2021, 2022 and a third is planned for 2023.
+These were the first conferences of their kind to be held at a medical 2021 - 2025 Anti-racism network, Chair of EDSD Anti-racism Symposium beiną held in March 2024.